How Westpac SmartPlan works for credit card payments

 - Go through your transaction history to find transactions or balances that are eligible for SmartPlans.
 These will be identified by a SmartPlan icon.

 - Click the icon and choose a repayment option that suits your budget.
-For example, you could be given the option of repaying over 6 months, 9 months or 12 months.
+For example, you can repay over 6 months, 9 months or 12 months.

 Your SmartPlan will be activated within two days of submitting your request.
 Westpac will also confirm the plan’s activation via your online banking message inbox and designated email address.

 If you have set up a SmartPlan or plans on your account, your credit card balance will include details of the balance and payments that are due.
-Note that the SmartPlan balance will be shown separately from your full account balance, which Westpac refers to as your “Main Account Balance”.
+The SmartPlan balance will be shown separately from your full account balance, which Westpac refers to as your “Main Account Balance”.
 When you combine these two amounts you will get your “Closing Balance”.

 Each month, you’ll be required to make your instalment repayment towards your SmartPlan balance.
 This can be done in the same way you would normally pay off your account, such as through BPAY or a transfer from your bank account.
 You can also choose to set up automatic payments for your SmartPlan through Westpac’s Card Autopay service.